Code-Institute-Submissions/reminder-project/README.md

 - The user is able to hide the "How To Use" section by clicking the information icon in the upper right corner.
 - The user is able to add a reminder with an eye-catching and visible button.
 - The user is able to both name, and set the expiration date for each individual reminder.
+- The user is able to set a custom time by deleting the minutes and writing in their desired time instead of choosing the fifteen minute interval.
 - The user is able to click the name of each reminder to see a popout with the full reminder name in case the set name is too long.
 - The user is able to know when a reminder was created.
 - The user is able to see when a reminder had expired.